sunshower-io/zephyr-documentation/src/get-started/modules-and-plugins.md

 # Installing Plugins and Modules

-## Installing a Module
 Zephyr has two types of plugins: `kernel modules` and `plugins`.
 Plugins may generally be added, removed, started, stopped, etc. without requiring a restart of the kernel (it's generally a bug if they can't).
 However, kernel modules directly modify the kernel's behavior, and so the
 Zephyr kernel must be restarted after a kernel module has been installed.
+You can work with kernel modules and plugins in the [shell](/shell/commands).

+## Installing a Module

 With the Zephyr kernel running, you may install a new kernel module (or set of them) via
 ```
-plugin install `<url to kernel module>`
+plugin install `<KERNEL_MODULE_PATH>`
 kernel restart
 ```

 ## Installing a Plugin

 Plugins have no restrictions as to when they can be installed and uninstalled.
-Simply run `plugin install <plugin url>`  and you should see
+Simply run `plugin install <PLUGIN_PATH>`  and you should see

 ![Installing plugin](./img/plugin-installing.png)

 In this example, we installed a plugin with the coordinate `io.zephyr.spring:spring-web-plugin:1.0.0`.
 It is now available in the plugin registry, viewable via `plugin list`.

+### Note

+Plugin installation works by supplying the path to the plugin.
+Once it is installed, you refer to it by its coordinate.

 ## Viewing the Plugin Registry